sbme-tutorials/sbme-tutorials.github.io/2020/hemn230DataBase/notes/HEMProjectStatment.md

 ### Submitting

 1. Each team will provide at 10 min presentation of the selected topics.
-In addition to descriping the implemented department.
+In addition to describing the implemented department.
 2. Submission will be on the deadline day which could be changed with dr ahmed